arnoudb/frostybot/README.md

         "messages": []
     }

 *Note:* This error is expected, but its a good way to check if your bot is responding over http/https.
 You will receive this specific error because the bot has built-in security that will only accept http/https requests from Tradingview's servers.
 You can still communicate directly with Frostybot using CLI commands.
-If you need to communicate to the bot over http, you will need to add your IP address into the "whitelist" setting in cfg/cfg.config.php.
+If you need to communicate to the bot over http, you will need to add your IP address into the "whitelist" by using the following command:

+        ./frostybot whitelist add="\<ip address\>" description="A description for your own info"

 By default, only Tradingview's servers have access over http/https.
+Any other machines that you want to allow to access the bot will need to be added to the whitelist.
+If you want to remove an IP address from the whitelist, use this command:

+        ./frostybot whitelist delete="\<ip address\>"

+Note that you cannot delete the default Tradinfview addresses in the whitelist, as they are protected against deletion.

 Once you've confirmed that Frostybot is responding over the internet, you can start creating Tradingview alerts: